Ottawa man with Stage 4 cancer on a mission to find the city's best club sandwich | CBC News

 "I've always enjoyed [club sandwiches]," MacPherson added.
 "You get a variety of food and it's a big meal.
 I'm a big guy."

-MacPherson also decided to blog about his sandwich quest on Facebook to keep track of his latest bites and share with his friends.
+MacPherson decided to post about his sandwich quest on Facebook to keep track of his latest bites and share with his friends.
 With that, his page Clubbing with Cancer was born.

 MacPherson said he has a history with club sandwiches.
 His aunt worked in a restaurant and his father was a truck driver, so he was familiar with the sandwiches offered at truck stops.

-Today, there are more than 1,500 members on the Facebook page.
-Group members can post their own reviews rating the ingredients of the sandwiches they order.
+There are more than 1,600 members of the Facebook group.
+Members can post their own reviews rating the ingredients of the sandwiches they order.
 MacPherson said these posts can reach upwards of 30,000 people.

 In some cases, readers share their own experiences with cancer and offer support to one another.